tgoldenberg/brn-gitbook/chapter_9_creating_events.md

 Let's review the code:
 - Our use of Google Places autocomplete should be pretty familiar by now.
 Notice, however, that we only pass in 2 options to the `query` property, which allows us to search actual addresses, rather than just cities.
-- This is the first time we are using the `<Slider/>` component.
+- This is the first time we are using the **Slider** component.
 This is a nice way to get values that are along some sort of numerical range.
-The API for `Slider` is very simple and straightforward.
+The API for **Slider** is very simple and straightforward.

 After the user fills out this part of the form and presses "Next", they reach a blank screen.
-That's because we haven't yet defined the second part of event creation -- 'CreateEventConfirmation.'
+That's because we haven't yet defined the second part of event creation -- **CreateEventConfirmation**.

 ![create event](/images/chapter-9/create-event-2.png)